bgale/calpath/README.md

 calpath
 =======

-Top-level file repo and wiki for the calPATH open-source organization.
+Top-level file repo and wiki for the CalPATH open-source organization.

 Open-source at CalPATH is not currently active.